bd2720/SlideySupremeRedux/README.md

 Minimum puzzle size is 2x2, maximum is 31x31.
 Settings and high scores save across playthroughs.
+Demo Mode allows your fastest replays to be saved and played back!

 Please enjoy, and feel free to suggest changes!

 ***KEYBOARD CONTROLS***